 These often accompany concussions.
-A contusion is essentially just a bruise on the brain, which means it is a mild form of bleeding.
+A contusion is essentially a bruise on the brain, which means it is a mild form of bleeding.
 One type of contusion where injury occurs in two parts of the brain is referred to as a coup-contrecoup injury (see below).

-If a contusion does not heal on its own, it can turn into a hematoma, doctors will remove through surgery.
+If a contusion does not heal on its own, it can turn into a hematoma, which doctors can remove through surgery.

 The damage a contusion causes depends on its size, location, and how long it lasts.